Which countries are most dependent on Russian gas imports?

 Russia has announced that it is suspending gas supplies to Poland and Bulgaria, branding the countries “unfriendly” for refusing to comply with its abrupt order that they pay in roubles, despite the contract the countries signed stipulating that payment be made in euros or dollars.

-Polish prime minister Mateusz Morawiecki told his country’s parliament he believed the move by Russian energy giant Gazprom amounted to punishment for Poland’s announcement earlier this week of further sanctions against 50 oligarchs and businesses, including the company, its latest gesture of opposition to the war in Ukraine.
+Polish prime minister Mateusz Morawiecki told his country’s parliament he believed the move by Russian energy giant Gazprom amounted to punishment for Poland’s announcement of further sanctions against 50 oligarchs and businesses, including the company, its latest gesture of opposition to the war in Ukraine.

 His Bulgarian counterpart, Kiril Petkov, called the powerplay by Gazprom “a gross violation of their contract” and “blackmail”, adding: “We will not succumb to such a racket.”